-8.6 How are foundations affected by succession and forced heirship rules in your jurisdiction?
+9.6 How are foundations affected by succession and forced heirship rules in your jurisdiction?

 A foundation is a legally and economically independent special-purpose fund that is formed as a legal entity through the unilateral declaration of will of the founder.
-In general, assets of the founder endowed by him to the foundation are not subject to his succession.
-If the testator was entitled to derive benefits from the foundation only during his lifetime, his beneficial entitlement in the foundation ends with his death and does not form part of his estate.
+In general, assets of the founder endowed by him or her to the foundation are not subject to his or her succession.
+If the testator was entitled to derive benefits from the foundation only during his or her lifetime, his or her beneficial entitlement in the foundation ends with his or her death and does not form part of his or her estate.

-Special attention must be paid to the forced heirship rules in FL (for further details cf. question 8.3).
+Special attention must be paid to the forced heirship rules in FL (for further details cf. question 9.3).

-9 Matrimonial Issues
+10 Matrimonial Issues

-9.1 Are civil partnerships/same-sex marriages permitted/recognised in your jurisdiction?
+10.1 Are civil partnerships/same-sex marriages permitted/recognised in your jurisdiction?

-As of 1 September 2011, the Act on the registered partnership for same-sex couples entered into force.
-Hence, same sex-partnerships are permitted and recognised in FL.
+On 1 September 2011, the Act on the registered partnership for same-sex couples entered into force.
+Hence, same-sex partner-ships are permitted and recognised in FL.

-9.2 What matrimonial property regimes are permitted/recognised in your jurisdiction?
+10.2 What matrimonial property regimes are permitted/ recognised in your jurisdiction?